wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 Returns details of each proxy error (for both 4xx and 5xx response codes) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Optionally, you can configure the `errorsDetailsFilter` parameter to further filter the results.
+Optionally, you can configure the
+<code>errorsDetailsFilter</code> parameter to further filter the results.

 </td>
 </tr>